BitzArt/OCPI.Net/README.md

   Throw predefined OCPI Exceptions to get OCPI error results, or create your own custom exceptions.

 - ### 🚧 Versioning (Work in Progress)
-  Tag your controllers with OcpiEndpoint attribute and get automated OCPI version fetching.
+  Tag your controllers with OcpiEndpoint attribute to get automated OCPI version fetching.

 ## Extra